spriale/sudoku/README.md

 * The sudoku board is solved using the backtracking algorithm.

 ## Features
-1. Generate a new sudoku board by clinkg "Create Sudoku"
+1. Generate a new sudoku board by clicking "Create Sudoku"
 2. Solve the current available sudoku board by clicking "Solve Sudoku"

 ## Setup